Plasma (XPL) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Plasma Historical Price

-According to the latest data gathered on Plasma live price page, the current price of Plasma is 0.311USD.
+According to the latest data gathered on Plasma live price page, the current price of Plasma is 0.2887USD.
 The circulating supply of Plasma(XPL) is

 In the past 24 hours, Plasma has shown a price movement of